Oz Park: Scarecrow

 The statue of the Scarecrow joined its companions in the park in June 2005.
 The statue stands closely behind the statue of the Tin Man in Emerald City Gardens.
 It was made in the same way as the statue of the Cowardly Lion out of bronze.
 The plaque below the statue is almost identical to that of the Cowardly Lion and reads "The Scarecrow became a citizen of Oz Park in June 2005.
 Commissioned by the Oz Park Advisory Council, created by Sculptor John Kearney, and made possible by three very generous donors: Wonderful Wizards, Good Witch Glindas, Emerald City Citizens."
 The names of the donors are written below each of the donor categories.

 Dorothy and Toto

-The statue of Dorothy and Toto was added to the park in May 2007 (see image).
+The statue of Dorothy and Toto was added to the park in May 2007.
 The statue stands on the west side of the park near "Dorothy's Playlot".
-It too is made in bronze using the same process as was used to create the statues of the Cowardly Lion and the Scarecrow.
+It too is made in bronze using the same process as was used to create the statues of the Cowardly Lion ad the Scarecrow.
 The plaque below the statue reads "Dorothy & Toto became citizens of Oz Park in May 2007.
 Commissioned by the Oz Park Advisory Council, created by Sculptor John Kearney, and made possible by three very generous donors: Wonderful Wizards, Good Witch Glindas, Emerald City Citizens."
 The names of the donors are written below each of the donor categories.

-Events and programs

-Oz Park has been the setting for many public events in the past.
-Some notable events include: